-- All ceilings and walls in all full bathrooms and laundry rooms must utilize mold and water resistant drywall. - All apartment signage/numbering, along with common areas must have Braille. - The minimum width of interior hallways in residential units is 40". - All bedroom closets, interior storage rooms/coat closets and laundry rooms/closets must have a 4" tall by 8" wide minimum pass-thru grille above doors for air circulation. - There must be a minimum of 3/4" air space under all interior doors for air circulation. - All interior and exterior mechanical and storage closets must have finished floor coverings.
+- All ceilings and walls in all full bathrooms, laundry rooms, mechanical closets, exterior storage closets and wall behind kitchen sink base must utilize mold and water resistant drywall. - All signage/numbering for apartments and in common areas must have raised characters and Braille. - The minimum width of interior hallways in residential units is 40". - All bedroom closets, interior storage rooms/coat closets and laundry rooms/closets must have a 4" tall by 8" wide minimum pass-thru grille above doors for air circulation. - There must be a minimum of 3/4" air space under all interior doors for air circulation. - All interior and exterior mechanical and storage closets must have finished floor coverings.
 Interior closets must have either carpet, sheet vinyl or VCT flooring.
 Exterior storage closets may have sealed or painted concrete floors. - All under sink/vanity cabinet penetrations must be sealed.